 NEXT By using the print or digital version, complete familiarization and auditory discrimination activities so that you students understand and can hear the difference between the pairs.

 THEN Use these Running and Gliding concepts as cues as you engage in drill-play games using the beautifully illustrated minimal pairs cards.

-DID YOU KNOW that this resource is part of a six-series bundle?
-Purchase the complete Minimal Pairs Toolkit
+⭐ DID YOU KNOW that this resource is part of a six-series bundle?
+You get a discount when you purchase the complete Minimal Pairs Toolkit⭐

 Word targets in this packet:

 ✅ — Evidence-based practice rationales and minimal pairs flowchart

 ✅ — Multisensory activities to help support the phonological concept.

 ✅ — Running and Gliding Sound visuals (in various sizes to fit on task boxes etc.)